sarahmei/followmatz/README.md

     rake twitter:update from=SPANISH to=FRENCH

 Start the server, then check out http://localhost:3000:
-    ruby script/console
+    ruby script/server

 Dependencies
 ------------

+followmatz depends on the rtranslate and twitter gems.

+sudo gem install sishen-rtranslate sudo gem install twitter

-followmatz depends on the rtranslate gem, and the twitter gem. vote_fu and paper_trail are installed in the plugins directory.
+vote_fu and paper_trail are installed in the plugins directory.

 The app has been tested on Rails 2.3.4.